williamQyq/Balls_eat_balls/README.md

 Using absolute positioning, it places the poison circle at the specified coordinates.
 The circle's size is determined by the size prop, with a default of 10 pixels.
 Styled with a black background color and a border radius of 50% for a circular appearance, it's centered at the specified position using CSS transformation.

 #### ScoreBoard
-The ScoreBoard component renders a fixed-positioned <div> at the top center of the screen, displaying scores and labels for two players.
-It includes styling for a light gray background, padding, width, margin, border radius, and box shadow for a pleasant appearance.
-Inside the <div>, an <h3> element shows the scores and labels of the players, separated by dashes.
+The ScoreBoard component displays a scoreboard at the top center of the screen in a fixed position.
+It showcases the scores and names of two players, styled with a light gray background, padding, a set width, margin, border radius, and box shadow for an attractive look.
+The scores and player labels are presented inside the component, with an emphasis on clarity, separated by dashes for easy reading.

 #### Monster
 Chasing Logic: Upon mounting, the Monster starts chasing the player by calculating the direction towards the player's position and moving towards it.